Evaluating Metrics for Bias in Word Embeddings: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge the funding from the German Federal Ministry of Economic Affairs and Energy (BMWi) within the “Innovationswettbewerb Künstliche Intelligenz" and from the Ministry of Culture and Science of the state of North Rhine-Westphalia in the project "Bias aus KI-Modellen".
+We gratefully acknowledge the funding by the German Federal Ministry of Economic Affairs and Energy (BMWi) within the “Innovationswettbewerb Künstliche Intelligenz" (01MK20007E), by the Ministry of Culture and Science of the state of North Rhine-Westphalia in the project "Bias aus KI-Modellen" and the German Federal Ministry of Education and Research (BMBF) through the project \textit{EML4U} (01IS19080 A).